Disney Cruise – Grand Cayman

 The day of a shore excursion is an exciting one!
 What will see?
 What will you do?
 These days usually start early so you don’t miss a thing.

-Lots of cruise ships stop for a port of call on the Mexican island of Cozumel and Disney is one of them!
-The Disney Magic, The Disney Fantasy, and Disney Wonder all have itineraries that take them to Cozumel.
+Lots of cruise ships stop for a port of call on the Mexican island of Grand Cayman and Disney is one of them!
+The Disney Magic, The Disney Fantasy, and Disney Wonder all have itineraries that take them to Grand Cayman.

 Disney Cruise – Tips for Grand Cayman – Arriving in Port